 Because they put too much faith in themselves, charismatic leaders often held most of the control of the office, which could make it difficult for them to regain control over others.
 In these circumstances the company could potentially leave without a knowledgeable successor, the current leader should leave, and his vision for the future should be limited.

-This can bring a negative perception on the leader.
+9. This can bring a negative perception of the leader.

 Understand this leadership style

 Some people have argued that charisma is not a prerequisite for effective leadership, which is a statement by Davis Dyer, the founding director of Winthrop Group in Massachusetts, and Christian Stadler, associate professor of strategic management at Warwick Business School in the UK. , “Why Good Leaders Don’t Need Charisma.”
 Well, both autocratic and charismatic leadership styles often increase employees’ productivity, and the only key difference is that autocratic leaders use energy to demand high performance, while charismatic leaders generally motivate employees to perform.
 And although their short-term results are identical, the long-term consequences may prove otherwise.
 This is an example of charismatic leadership.